-- 11.1.
-I will not accept gifts or hospitality, irrespective of estimated value, which could give rise to real or substantive personal gain or a reasonable suspicion of influence on my part to show favour from persons seeking to acquire, develop or do business with the Council or from persons who may apply to the Council for any permission, licence or other significant advantage. - 11.2.I will register with the Proper Officer any gift or hospitality with an estimated value of at least £50 within 28 days of its receipt. - 11.3.I will register with the Proper Officer any significant gift or hospitality with an estimated value of at least £50 that I have been offered but have refused to accept.
+- 11.1 I will not accept gifts or hospitality, irrespective of estimated value, which could give rise to real or substantive personal gain or a reasonable suspicion of influence on my part to show favour from persons seeking to acquire, develop or do business with the Council or from persons who may apply to the Council for any permission, licence or other significant advantage. - 11.2 I will register with the Clerk to Cosby Parish Council any gift or hospitality with an estimated value of at least £50 within 28 days of its receipt. - 11.3 I will register with the Clerk to Cosby Parish Council any significant gift or hospitality with an estimated value of at least £50 that I have been offered but have refused to accept.

 In order to protect your position and the reputation of the Council, you should exercise caution in accepting any gifts or hospitality which are (or which you reasonably believe to be) offered to you because you are a member.
 The presumption should always be not to accept significant gifts or hospitality.
 However, there may be times when such a refusal may be difficult if it is seen as rudeness in which case you could accept it but must ensure it is publicly registered.
 However, you do not need to register gifts and hospitality which are not related to your role as a member, such as Christmas gifts from your friends and family.
 It is also important to note that it is appropriate to accept normal expenses and hospitality associated with your duties as a member.
-If you are unsure, do contact the Proper Officer for guidance.
+If you are unsure, do contact the Monitoring Officer or Clerk for guidance.